inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course offers an overview of the heterogeneous cultural landscapes of the Iberian Peninsula and Latin America through history and at the present day.
-It focuses on key cultural themes (religion, identities, traditions, institutions, environment, etc.) through cultural and artistic expressions such as film, short stories, music, popular media artifacts, news, and scholarly studies.
+Offers an overview of the heterogeneous cultural landscapes of the Iberian Peninsula and Latin America through history and the present day.
+Focuses on key cultural themes (religion, identities, traditions, institutions, environment, etc.) through cultural and artistic expressions such as film, short stories, music, popular media artifacts, news, and scholarly studies.

 SPAN 324.
 HISPANIC LITERARY STUDIES.
 5 Credits.